Skepticamp is returning to QED in 2017!

 A SkeptiCamp is a free conference that celebrates the incredible work done by grassroots skeptics and activists.

 At SkeptiCamp, it’s the attendees who are responsible for the creation and delivery of the days content, and anyone is welcome to present a talk.
 You don’t need to be a published author, famous podcaster or professional communicator to get involved.
 SkeptiCamp is about providing an open and accessible platform for all members of the skeptical community to share their ideas, collaborate and discuss the topics they’re passionate about.

 Here’s How It Works

-If you’d like to present a talk, you’ll need to register ahead of time by clicking the link at the bottom of this page.
-As talks come in we’ll put together a schedule, which will be published here in the lead up to the event.
+If you’d like to present a talk, you’ll need to register ahead of time (click here to register your talk) – as talks come in we’ll put together a schedule, which will be published online in the lead up to the event.

 Each speaker will be allocated a fifteen-minute time slot – ten minutes to present and five minutes for questions from the audience.
 As with last year, we’re adopting the Ignite presentation model of “lightning talks” – presentations will be capped at ten minutes, and each slide in your presentation will be set to automatically advance after 20 seconds (you’ll need to submit your presentation roughly a week prior to the event so we can get it configured).

 Ideally your talk should focus on skeptical activism, an issue that’s relevant to the community or a project that you’d like to raise awareness about.

 If you’re not up for getting up on stage, there’s no pressure!
 The audience is as crucial a part of SkeptiCamp as the speakers – just come along prepared to listen, to be challenged and to meet new friends.